-From being too isolated and needlessly judging others to not chasing payments and being ridiculously cocky, during this special and spooky time of year, we consider the terrible traits and mistakes that freelancers make and teach you how to avoid them.
+From being too isolated and needlessly judging others to not chasing payments and being ridiculously cocky, during this unique and spooky time of year, we consider the terrible traits and mistakes that freelancers make and teach you how to avoid them.

 1. Thou shalt not negatively criticise or judge others

-Whilst you're busy criticising other people's work or mocking their abilities, consider this – you don't know the full story.
+While you're busy criticising other people's work or mocking their abilities, consider this – you don't know the full story.
 Their website might not be "good" because they've been working their asses off elsewhere to pay the bills.
 Their latest project might not impress because the client had so much input that the final work had its heart and soul ripped out of it.

 2. Thou shalt not be over-confident

 Speaking of over-confidence, if you think you're better than you are, you'll never be able to improve.
 You'll never push yourself out of your comfort zone.
 You'll be reluctant to admit when you're wrong.
 And you may even ignore advice from others.